Capture and Decay of Electroweak WIMPonium: Effects of a massive force carrier

 \subsection{Estimating the capture rate}

 Let us focus here on the cases of $s\rightarrow p$ and $p \rightarrow s$ capture, into the most deeply-bound available states in both cases; this will serve to illustrate the essential points.
-From eq.~\ref{eq:sigmastop}, the capture rate in this case will be given by:
+From eq.~\ref{eq:sigmastop}, the capture rate in this case will be given by (omitting the emission-from-the-potential term in this single-component scenario):

 where $\psi({\bf r}) = Y_{lm}(\theta,\phi)\phi(r)$.
 To make it easier to extract the scaling of $\sigma v_\text{rel}$ with $\alpha_H$, $M_\chi$ and $m_H$, let us define the dimensionless radial coordinate $x = \alpha_H M_\chi r$.
 Then $\sigma v_\text{rel}$ scales as $(\alpha E_n/M_\chi^2) (\alpha_H M_\chi)^{-4} \left| \int x^2 dx \, \phi^*_{L=1}(x) \phi_{L=0}'(x) \right|^2$.